Madjakul/HALvesting/README.md

 # HALvesting

-Harvests open scientific papers from HAL and parses it.
+Harvests open research papers from HAL and parses it.

 ---